Barkha-dave/Hotel_Booking-Analysis-EDA-Project/README.md

 11) From which country customers are mostly visiting?

-12)Which is the most common channel for booking hotels?
+12) Which is the most common channel for booking hotels?

 13) Which channel is most grequently used for early hotel bookings?

-Time-wise analysis
+Time-wise analysis:

 1) Studying reservations made for hotels each month and comparing them depending on lead times

 2) In which month bookings is highest in hotels?

-CORRELATION and Pair-plot
+CORRELATION and Pair-plot:

 14) What is the correlation between numerical varaibles?